suohongliu/comp3000_led/README.md

 # comp3000_led
-A simple project to turn on/off the led of ps/2 keyboard This is a Linux kernel module project.
+A simple linux kernel module project to turn on/off the led of ps/2 keyboard.